 - The last incident of alleged misconduct occurred within the preceding six (6) months

-- The behaviour occurred in the context of a College related activity (e.g. on Sprott Shaw property or at a Sprott Shaw sponsored event)
+- The behavior occurred in the context of a College related activity (e.g., on Sprott Shaw property or at a Sprott Shaw sponsored event)

-- The behaviour, if true, would constitute a contravention of the Policy by meeting a definition of Sexual Misconduct as stated in the policy
+- The behavior, if true, would constitute a contravention of the Policy by meeting a definition of Sexual Misconduct as stated in the policy

 The College will deal with allegations of Sexual Misconduct in a procedurally fair, unbiased and timely manner.
 Complainants and Respondents shall be advised of the procedures available to them and will be provided with a copy of this Policy.